Conducted by Emily Banas on October 27, 2014 at Barbara Nessim's Studio, New York, New York

 BN: Well, working for companies and working freelance, I never had a real, full-time job.
-And, I even think I was against it then because that meant that I had to report somewhere from 9-5, and when I worked for Lady Van Heusen, and they wanted me to work for them, I stipulated in my contract that I wasn’t coming in 9-5.
+And, I even think I was against it then because that meant that I had to report somewhere from nine to five, and when I worked for Lady Van Heusen, and they wanted me to work for them, I stipulated in my contract that I wasn’t coming in nine to five.
 I had a little office and I was going to come in whenever I pleased to come in, but I would get all my work done.
-And I think that the way a work space was set up, a work day was set up for most people, if you had a job and you came in at 9 and left at 5 and went out for lunch for an hour or a half-hour or whatever at 12 or 1, and it was very regimented and that was not something that I thought that I could do.
+And I think that the way a work space was set up, a work day was set up for most people, if you had a job and you came in at nine and left at five and went out for lunch for an hour or a half-hour or whatever at twelve or one, and it was very regimented and that was not something that I thought that I could do.
 Not that I would want to do it now, but it doesn’t even come into—I mean I’m sure people do that now, but it’s just a much different way of working because now you have the internet and you can work at home.
 There are many more avenues that you could get a job in, and ways to get a job now.
 So, I’m not quite sure what I was getting at here but, what did you ask me?

 EB: Just the different companies, the people that you had worked for—